-Lesson 9: Project - Propose an App
+Lesson 8: Project - Propose an App

+Unplugged | Project

+UNIT

 Overview

 To conclude their study of the problem solving process and the input/output/store/process model of a computer, students will propose an app designed to solve a real world problem.
 This project will be completed across multiple days and will result in students creating a poster highlighting the features of their app that they will present to their classmates.
 A project guide provides step by step instructions for students and helps them organize their thoughts.
 The project is designed to be completed in pairs though it can be completed individually.

 Purpose

 This project combines the two major themes of Unit 1, problem solving, and the input-output-store-process model of a computer.
 This project ties both themes to a broader goal of identifying real world problems and finding ways to use technology to help solve them.
 Students collaborate in the creation of their app and also take part in a structured peer review process that they will see many more times throughout the course.
 This project should be a fun and creative experience as well, and gives students a chance to tie the field of computer science to their own interests and ambitions.

+Assessment Opportunities

+Use the project rubric attached to this lesson to assess student mastery of learning goals of this unit.
+You may also choose to assign the post-project test through code studio.

 Agenda

-Warm Up (10 min)

-Introduce the Project

-Activity (150 min)
+Warm Up (10 min) Introduce the Project Activity (150 min) Project Guide Wrap Up Presenting Apps Extended Learning Shark Tank Post-Project Test

-Project Guide

-Wrap Up

-Presenting Apps

-Extended Learning

-Shark Tank

 View on Code Studio

 Objectives

 Students will be able to: